 The appointment was scheduled for 9am which was good, because I had to fast the 8 hours prior to.
 I informed them of my concerns (being put under and my jaw possibly locking during the procedure) but they took good care of me!
 The anesthesia they gave me wasn't as strong of a sedative...they referred to it as a "twilight" sedation.
 I figured I'd still be conscious, just very relaxed.
 I remember them starting on the first tooth and the next thing I remember was the assistant telling me she was setting up my chair and that I should sit for a moment before walking to the wheelchair that she had ready for me.
 Crazy!
 But in hindsight, I'm glad that I wasn't alert during the whole procedure.
 I honestly don't even know how long it took.

 They only removed three.
 My dentist wanted to keep my bottom left.
 I guess it's extra pretty, or something.
 In talking to several people who have had theirs removed, I feel like I got pretty lucky.
 I only had a tiny amount of swelling and had no problems talking/opening my mouth.
 I do still have a weird spasm-y type pain on the right side of my head from time to time, near my temple and/or behind my ear, which I've read it's normal?
 I'm hoping...
-Anyway, I'm glad it's behind me and the healing process seams to be going well.
+Anyway, I'm glad it's behind me and the healing process seems to be going well.

 Now to move on to planning for Thanksgiving!